allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 tags: [overmocking, java, testing, developer, mocking, spock]
 ---

 The first question is — what is overmocking?
-There are few answers.
+There are a couple of answers.
 When you mock something that you can leave or even should use as it is — this is overmocking.
-Example of this could be a POJO object.
+An example of this is a POJO object.
 Other way to overmock your test is to mock all of the dependencies and rely only on verifying interactions with mock objects.
 You will see that in my examples.
 Overmocking can also happen when you mock something that you don’t own like an external library.

-The answer for the title question is — yes.
+The answer to the title question is — yes.
 I would say that mocking isn’t always wrong, but it has some disadvantages.
 If you want to unit test your code then mocking dependencies seems like a pretty much normal thing.
 Overmocking means that your code design might be wrong and you should think about redesigning it instead of converting your unit tests to integration tests.
 However tests without mocks are more reliable.
 And for the sake of this post let’s say that overmocking is a bad habit.
-What we can do about it?
+What can we do about it?

 Don’t mock at all.
 Otherwise you may find bugs when you launch your application because you assume that a piece of code works the way you want it to work.
 Since it is a mock, you cannot be sure.
 Moreover, what happens when you decide to update a version of some external library which you mocked in test?
-Test works just fine, since library is mocked, but when you release your program, it may crash.
+The test works just fine, since the library is mocked, but when you release your program, it may crash.
 Not always but when update has some essential changes.
 Conclusion?
-The test is useless because it did not detect bug that should be found.
+The test is useless because it did not detect a bug that should be found.

 Take a look at an example.
-Testing a rest client is my favourite but case with repository is good too.
-In the code presented below we test fetching some additional data from an external service by using a rest client.
-Just look at the given section and count the mocks.
+Testing a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client is my favourite but case with repository is good too.
+In the code presented below we test fetching some additional data from an external service by using a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client.
+Just look at the `given` section and count the mocks.

 ```groovy